thomasisberg/tin-slide-js/README.md

 # TinSlide
-A dependency free content slider for Javascript
+A dependency free content slider for Javascript.

 ## Documentation and examples
-It's certainly a work in progress, but you can test drive TinSlide at [tin-slide.com](https://tin-slide.com "TinSlide website")
+It's certainly a work in progress, but you can test drive TinSlide at [tin-slide.com](https://tin-slide.com)

 ## Installation options
 ```sh